Major daily newspaper The New York Times files lawsuit against OpenAI and Microsoft for copyright infringement

 https://techcrunch.com/2023/12/27/the-new-york-times-wants-openai-and-microsoft-to-pay-for-training-data/

-・Large-scale language models (LLMs), which are the basis of generative AI such as OpenAI's ChatGPT and Microsoft's Copilot, use content from the New York Times for training.
+Large-scale language models (LLMs), which form the basis of generative AI such as OpenAI's ChatGPT and Microsoft's Copilot, use content from The New York Times for training.

-・As a result, AI is now able to produce output that mimics the style of expression of the New York Times, creating content that directly competes with the New York Times.
+This allows the AI to mimic the New York Times' style of expression, creating content that directly competes with the New York Times.

-・As AI creates content that competes with The New York Times, the relationship between The New York Times and its readers is damaged, and revenue sources such as subscriptions, license fees, advertising, and affiliate revenue are taken away.
+By using AI to generate content that competes with The New York Times's, the newspaper is undermining its relationship with its readers and taking away revenue sources such as subscription fees, licensing fees, advertising, and affiliate revenue.

-In its complaint, The New York Times also claims that 'AI models threaten the delivery of quality journalism by undermining news organizations' ability to protect and monetize content.'
-'Through Bing Chat (Copilot) and ChatGPT, Microsoft and OpenAI are giving the New York Times a huge investment in journalism for free by using our content to build alternative products without permission or payment.
-He criticized Microsoft and OpenAI.
+In its complaint, The New York Times also argues that 'AI models threaten the provision of quality journalism by undermining news organizations' ability to protect and monetize their content. ' It also criticized Microsoft and OpenAI, saying, 'Through Bing Chat (Copilot) and ChatGPT, Microsoft and OpenAI are attempting to free ride on The New York Times' significant investment in journalism by using our content to build alternative products without our permission or payment.'

-In response, OpenAI spokesperson Lindsey Held said, ``We respect the rights of content creators and owners and work with them to ensure they benefit from AI technology and new revenue models.''
-'We are surprised and disappointed by this development, as our ongoing dialogue with The New York Times has been productive and constructive.
-Like many other publishers, we are committed to mutual understanding.'
-I hope that we can find a beneficial way to cooperate,'' he told foreign media outlet The Verge.
-Meanwhile, Microsoft has not responded to The Verge's request for comment.
+In response, OpenAI spokesperson Lindsay Held said, 'We respect the rights of content creators and owners and are committed to working with them to ensure they benefit from AI technology and new revenue models,' and 'Our ongoing dialogue with The New York Times has been productive and constructive, so we are surprised and disappointed by this development.
+Like many other publishers, we hope to find a mutually beneficial way to work together.'
+Microsoft did not respond to The Verge's request for comment.

 The New York Times is one of the news organizations that blocked OpenAI's web crawler in 2023.
 This prevents AI development companies from collecting content from websites and using it to train AI models.
 In addition to the New York Times, media outlets such as the BBC, CNN, and Reuters have also blocked OpenAI's web crawler.